abgnpr/BlueMug/README.md

 * Menu driven approach
 * **Efficient workspace and program source-file management**
 * Has a run-program selector
-* **Any one can alter the batch scripts in order to make it suitable for his/her own needs**

 **PS**

+* Though BlueMug automation makes use of notepad++ as the default editor but it will soon be editor independent.

-* Those using Batch files downloaded directly from GitHub can place them anywhere in their windows systems and run.
-Required folder hierarchy for editor and compiler are "%systemdrive%\BlueMug\nppbin\(notepad++ executable)"  AND "%systemdrive%\MinGW" respectively.
+* Those who want to checkout the project can download the sources directly from GitHub and place them anywhere in their windows system and run.

-* whoever is interested in writing header(.h) files can just trace assignments made to the 'ext' variable in the script and make necessary changes. (.cpp --> .h)
+  Required folder hierarchy for other components
+    -> C/C++  -  %systemdrive%\MinGW
+    -> python -  %systemdrive%\python
+    -> nodejs -  %systemdrive%\nodejs

+* option for writing C/C++ headers will soon be added.

 **Why BlueMug?**